 Molasses: A syrup that is a by-product of sugar cane refining, molasses can be sometimes bought from the factory, if one exists in the country, or found in tins for sale in the stores of countries that import from England or the United States.
-The least refined, called blackstrap molasses, is very dark and thick and has a strong flavour which to some palates makes it unsuitable for eating raw on bread or desserts; it is the best for one’s health, however, as it contains the most vitamins and very valuable minerals; it is excellent in cooking, especially with dried bean dishes and in muffins; the more fluid and lighter-coloured molasses is also excellent for the health and has been more refined so it tastes very good on bread in place of a jam, or mixed with yogurt, which is a delicious way of having it; it is also very useful as a sweetening and to add flavour to cooked breads and other food; both kinds act as a natural laxative which in itself adds a very welcome element to the diet, particularly for children.
+The least refined, called blackstrap molasses, is very dark and thick and has a strong flavour which to some palates makes it unsuitable for eating raw on bread or desserts; it is the best for ones health, however, as it contains the most vitamins and very valuable minerals; it is excellent in cooking, especially with dried bean dishes and in muffins; the more fluid and lighter-coloured molasses is also excellent for the health and has been more refined so it tastes very good on bread in place of a jam, or mixed with yogurt, which is a delicious way of having it; it is also very useful as a sweetening and to add flavour to cooked breads and other food; both kinds act as a natural laxative which in itself adds a very welcome element to the diet, particularly for children.
 Because of these qualities molasses is well worth the trouble and expense of procuring it, if it is at all possible to do so.

 Sugar cane: In almost every continent of the globe one will see in the markets, or in front of a country shop, or in the hand of somebody walking along by the roadside, long stalks

 about two metres high of something which appears to be a variety of reed or bamboo.
 It belongs to the family of grasses and is the source of most of our sugar.
-The natives of Asia, Africa and many places in Central and South America chew it for its juice which is sweet and refreshing.
+The natives of Asia, Africa and many places in Central and South America chew it for its juice, which is sweet and refreshing.
 As it takes a considerable amount of chewing, it is also good for the teeth.
 The pulp is spit out.
 The hard outer skin of the cane is peeled down and sections of the pith, about an inch long, cut up and chewed.
 If one has weak teeth avoid sugar cane!
 But for children to munch on and strengthen their teeth it is excellent; also for a thirsty traveller, worth buying and chewing on as he goes along.
 Its juice makes a very refreshing beverage.
 Put through a juicer, as they do it in India, and flavoured with a little fresh ginger, it is delicious.

 Fruits and nuts: Nature, in every climate, has given men valuable sources of natural sugar and vitamins in fruits, and minerals, protein and oils in nuts; except for what is in season and available locally fruits are not a cheap food; nuts—with the exception of peanuts and coconuts where they are indigenous—are usually a relatively expensive food.
 The pioneer should look around and see what is on the market and purchase native rather than imported fruits and buy nuts that are the best price, as well as quality, that can be found.
 By this I mean that stale and wormy nuts, even if half the price, are not worth buying instead of fresh ones, but there is no necessity to pay extra for larger nuts, especially if good, and cheaper, smaller ones are available.
-Wise shopping means better value for one’s health and for one’s money.
+Wise shopping means better value for ones health and for ones money.
 Fruits (as well as vegetables) should be judged by weight, fullness, colour, smell and freedom from spots as well as insects.
 If things are wrinkled, dull looking, flabby or light when they should be heavy, and if they should smell like